Coutinho-Budd Lab

 Allison graduated from East Carolina University with a B.S. in Biology with a concentration in Cell and Molecular Biology and a M.S. in Biology.
 At East Carolina University she fell in love with working with fruit flies as a model organism, working in Dr. Elizabeth Ables’ lab studying oogenesis.
 Allison joined the Biomedical Sciences Graduate Program at University of Virginia in summer 2021 and is currently working in the Coutinho-Budd lab investigating glial interactions at neuronal cell bodies.

 Kathleen graduated from Virginia Tech in 2023 with a B.S. in Experimental Neuroscience and a B.S. in Public Health.
 During her undergrad, she worked in Dr. Michelle Olsen’s lab studying astrocytes.
-She is now taking her love for glia to work in the Coutinho-Budd Lab as a research technician investigating mitochondrial function in neuron-glial interactions.
-Although she is new to working with Drosophila, she is eager to learn this alternative animal model system.
-She plans to pursue a graduate degree in a neurobiology-related field and can’t wait to see first-hand how fruit flies can be used as a powerful tool in neuroscience.
+She is now taking her love for glia to work in the Coutinho-Budd Lab as a graduate student investigating mitochondrial function in neuron-glial interactions.
+She is particularly excited about the many ways in which fruit flies can be used as such a powerful tool in neuroscience.

 Jeremiah Clyburn